Société de l'assurance automobile du Québec

 1. File an application with a Court of Québec judge in your local judicial district.
 To do so, you must:

-• fill out the Application for a Restricted Licence form (the court clerk is available to assist you in completing your application)
+• fill out the Application for a Restricted Licence (the court clerk is available to assist you in completing your application) and pay the legal fees

-• file the original of your application as well as our penalty notice regarding the revocation of your driver's licence
+• submit the required documents online in PDF format, including our penalty notice regarding the revocation of your driver's licence

 2. At the hearing, demonstrate to the judge that you need to drive in order to exercise your main employment.